In preparation for the Osprey Camera’s return and to make sure that our video is as smooth as possible,

-The Chesapeake's favorite osprey couple, Tom and Audrey, are back from their Journey to South America this past winter.
-Watch the Osprey Camera to follow these beautiful birds as they continue to build their nest on an all new platform, and get settled in.
-And don't forget to check out their 2013 Osprey Year in Review video below for all of the highlights from last year!
+The Chesapeake's favorite osprey couple, Tom and Audrey, are wintering in South America and should return around St. Patrick's Day.
+Watch the Osprey Camera to follow these beautiful birds as they start to build their nest on an all new platform, and get settled in.
+And don't forget to check out their 2013 Osprey Year in Review video below for all of the highlights from years past!

 Special thanks to Skyline Technology Solutions, who is managing the video stream for us, Earth Security Electronics, who installed and set up the camera, Investigative Options Inc., for maintaining the camera, and the Shared Earth Foundation.